Restic

 $ restic init --repo /path/to/backup/directory/

-See official tutorial[2].
+See the official tutorial.

 Security

 Restic uses symmetric encryption for repositories.
-This introduces some issues with scheduled backups[3][4], as the key would generally have to be stored in plain text for an automated process to be able to create the backup.
+This introduces some issues with scheduled backups[1][2], as the key would generally have to be stored in plain text for an automated process to be able to create the backup.
+Ideally there would be asymmetric encryption that allows to create snapshots with a public key (used in an automated script by restic) yet only decrypt the snapshot with a private key, but this is not supported.

 This article or section needs expansion.